 I really thought I was going to hate this because vibrant lip colors are just so not me but I found a workaround where I blot it down to a muted berry stain after applying which I find quite wearable with some impressive staying power to boot.
 It is intensely pigmented with a creamy texture and should be applied to well moisturized lips for the best results.
 The packaging is gorgeous btw!

 A mascara with a unique bubble shaped silicone applicator that maximizes length and volume and visibly thickens lashes without flaking, caking or crumbling.
-The micro-balanced formula is free of of carbon black, parabens and fragrance.
+The micro-balanced formula is free of carbon black, parabens and fragrance.

 I currently have so many unused mascaras in my stash but I'm still psyched to try this one since it sounds fairly unique based on the description and I like that it is free of the nasties.
 TBH I'm almost hoping I won't fall in love with it given the price tag.